Bayesian Latent Class Regression with Interpretable Binary Profiles: Application to Joint Species Distribution Modeling

 \subsection{Prediction}

-As there is a trade-off between model interpretability and expressivity, we expect to pay a penalty in predictive performance relative to the state-of-the-art hierarchical modeling of species communities \citep[HMSC,][]{ovaskainen2020joint}.
-HMSC is a hierarchical generalized linear mixed model with continuous latent variables fitted by Bayesian inference.
-HMSC outperformed 33 competing methods in predictive performance in a comprehensive benchmark study \citep{norberg2019comprehensive}.
-HMSC is useful for inferring covariate effects and species correlations but does not produce insights into latent structure in the data, such as those presented above.
-If we can be close to HMSC in terms of predictive accuracy with our interpretative advantages, that would be highly impressive.
+As there is a trade-off between model interpretability and expressivity, we expect to pay a penalty in predictive performance relative to hierarchical modeling of species communities \citep[\texttt{HMSC},][]{ovaskainen2020joint}, which is a Bayesian generalized linear latent variable model that outperformed 33 competing methods in predictive performance in a benchmark study \citep{norberg2019comprehensive}. \texttt{HMSC} is useful for inferring covariate effects and species correlations, but does not produce insights into latent structure.
+Thus, predictive performance comparable to \texttt{HMSC} indicates that \texttt{BLIP} achieves a favorable trade-off between interpretability and accuracy.

-We compare our deep-latent class regression (DLCR) predictions with those of HMSC for both in-sample and out-of-sample observations.
-To assess the impact of the binary attribute layer, we also compare with a traditional latent class regression (LCR) model.
-HMSC and LCR are implemented using the R packages \citep{tikhonov2020joint} and \citep{linzer2011polca}, respectively.
-The LCR model is fitted with $d = 6$ latent classes, selected based on AIC.
-Compared to our DLCR, the sampling locations within each class of LCR exhibit less distinct and interpretable geographical patterns.
-We provide a visualization of the inferred LCR classes on the map of Finland and further discussions of the LCR model in the Supplementary Material Section \ref{supp_sec:app}.
+We compare \texttt{BLIP} predictions with those of \texttt{HMSC} for in-sample and out-of-sample observations.
+To assess the impact of the binary attribute layer, we also compare with a traditional latent class regression (\texttt{LCR}) model. \texttt{HMSC} and \texttt{LCR} are implemented using the R packages \citep{tikhonov2020joint} and \citep{linzer2011polca}, respectively.
+The \texttt{LCR} model is fitted with $d = 6$ latent classes, selected based on \texttt{AIC}.
+Compared to our \texttt{BLIP}, the sampling locations within each class of \texttt{LCR} exhibit less distinct and interpretable geographical patterns.
+We provide a visualization of the inferred \texttt{LCR} classes on the map of Finland and further discussions of the \texttt{LCR} model in the Supplementary Material Section \ref{supp_sec:app}.

 To evaluate the predictive accuracy for the presence or absence of species, we follow \citet{norberg2019comprehensive}, using the root mean squared error (RMSE) between each observed $y_i^{(n)}$ and its posterior predictive mean $\PP(y_i^{(n)} ~|~ \cdot)$.
 We used the area under the curve (AUC) to assess the discrimination power of the posterior predictive mean.
 Furthermore, to analyze species interactions at each location, we further assess the prediction of species co-occurrence, which is the product $y_i^{(n)} y_{i'}^{(n)}$ for each pair of species $i$ and $i'$.
 To address class imbalance, we introduce the co-occurrence score, which measures predictive accuracy using $F_1$ score for co-occurring species pairs.
 Specifically, it is defined as $\frac{2TP}{2TP + FP + FN}$, where $TP, FP, FN$ denote the number of true positives, false positives, and false negatives, respectively, for $y_i^{(n)} y_{i'}^{(n)}$.